the bull kelp anchoring NZ's exposed rocky shores

 - Not Threatened

-The tough one has blades that are long, narrow, and strap-like, up to 2 metres long and 10 centimetres wide.
-They are corrugated, with a wavy, ridged surface that looks like corrugated cardboard or a piece of flexible armour.
+Waves define its shape.
+The tough one has blades that are long, narrow, and strap-like.
+Up to 2 metres long and 10 centimetres wide.
+They are corrugated.
+With a wavy, ridged surface that looks like corrugated cardboard or a piece of flexible armour.
 The colour is dark golden-brown to olive-green.
-The blades are thick and leathery, tough and strong, able to withstand the constant pounding of the waves.
-It is the alga of the rough water, the one that bends but does not break.
+The blades are thick and leathery.
+Tough and strong.
+Able to withstand the constant pounding of the waves.
+It is the alga of the rough water.
+The one that bends but does not break.

-The brown strap kelp has a tough, woody holdfast that anchors it firmly to the rock.
+The brown strap kelp has a tough, woody holdfast.
+It anchors it firmly to the rock.
 From this holdfast, several thick, branching stipes (stems) rise toward the surface.
-Each stipe is covered in corrugated blades, giving the plant a bushy, almost tree-like appearance.
-In the water, the blades stream out in the current, a golden-brown banner waving in the surge.
+Each stipe is covered in corrugated blades.
+Giving the plant a bushy, almost tree-like appearance.
+In the water, the blades stream out in the current.
+A golden-brown banner waving in the surge.